suspectedesp/bot-hosting-wrapper/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Add screenshots of the bug/error if applicable to help explain your problem.

 **Additional context**
-Add any other context about the problem here.
+Please feel free to add any other context about the problem here.